birgire/geo-query/README.md

 Activate the plugin and you can use the `geo_query` parameter in all your `WP_Query` queries.

+###Installation

+Upload the plugin to the plugin folder and activate it.

+To install dependencies with Composer (not required):

+    composer install

+or

+    php composer.phar install

+within our folder.
+See here for more information on how to install Composer.

+Then play with the example below, in your theme or in a plugin.

+Have fun ;-)

 ###Example:

 Here's an example of the supported input parameters of the `geo_query` part: